 ePortfolio

-Diamond's Hidden Gems is the first and longest-running blog I created in employment with the UCF Library.
+Diamond's Hidden Gems is the first and longest-running blog I created in my employment with the UCF Library.
 The installments display my ability to interview, gather relevant information, curate digital designs, and create writing that simultaneously informs and entertains readers.

 Video Spotlights is a series in which I watched UCF Libraries research videos and provided detailed summaries for the convenience of readers.
 This blog displays my analytical skills, as well as my judgment in determining the importance of information in long-form videos.